racersmith/routing/README.md

 The routing library provides a router for your Anvil app.
 It uses a combination of client and server routing to provide a seamless experience for your users.

-## BETA

-This library is currently in beta.
-It is not yet ready for production.
-Please use with caution.

 ## Third party dependency

 To use as a third party dependency, use the code `3PIDO5P3H4VPEMPL`